Syringetin

 Syringetin is an O-methylated flavonol, a type of flavonoid.
-It is found in red grape (absent in white grape), in Lysimachia congestiflora and in Vaccinium uliginosum (bog billberries).
+It is found in red grape (absent in white grape), in Lysimachia congestiflora and in Vaccinium uliginosum (bog bilberries).
 It is one of the phenolic compounds present in wine.

 It induces human osteoblast differentiation through bone morphogenetic protein-2/extracellular signal-regulated kinase 1/2 pathway.

 Metabolism

 Syringetin is formed from laricitrin by the action of the enzyme laricitrin 5′-O-methyltransferase (myricetin O-methyltransferase).